frederic-perez/AmE-dictionary/data/idioms.md

 __verse (someone or oneself) in (something)__
 __vertically challenged__ Short; not tall in stature.
 (Pseudo-politically correct slang used for humorous effect.) _Whenever anyone teases me about my height, I just tell them that I’m vertically challenged!_
 __very much so__ :three: Used to say “yes” or to say that one agrees with something. _“Were you surprised?”
 “Oh, very much so.”_
+__vette__ A colloquial shortening of “Corvette,” a sports car manufactured by Chevrolet.
+The abbreviation can also be capitalized or spelled with an apostrophe.
 __vibe__ A distinct but unquantifiable emotional feeling, quality, or atmosphere that can exist within some place or be exuded by someone.
 Often pluralized. _I got a weird vibe from the boss during the meeting._
 __victory lap__ An act of pride or celebration that follows a great achievement or success.
 __vie for (something)__ :two::hammer:
+__vouch for (someone or something)__
 __vroom__
-__wait and see__ To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._
+__wait and see__ :three: To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._
 __wait for it__ :two::hammer:
 __wait for the other shoe to drop__ To wait for something bad to happen.
 __wait-and-see__ Hesitant, skeptical, or circumspect, as of a mindset, outlook, or tactic. _With all due respect, the situation is too dire for this kind of wait-and-see approach._